A Utility Theory Based Interactive Approach to Robustness in Linear Optimization: Algorithms

-A clear advantage of this algorithm over the one in the $s$-space is that we do not have to increase the dimension of the $w$-space at each pass and subsequently we do not have to assign weights to the new added constraints.
+A clear advantage of this algorithm over the one in the $s$-space is that we do not have to increase the dimension of the $w$-space at each pass and subsequently we do not have to assign weights to the newly added constraints.
 So, the above algorithm is straightforward to implement.
-We provided a discussion how to choose the next weight vector in the shrunken set in Appendix \ref{tech}.
+The convergence of the algorithm depends on the choice of $w^{k+1}$ in Step 5, which we discuss in Subsection \ref{convergence}.
 We can also use the properties of the weighted center we derived in Appendix \ref{appendix-1} to improve the performance of the algorithm.
-We introduce two modified algorithms in Appendix \ref{tech}.